naingkhanthtet/devopteam4/use-cases/32-population-reporter-use-case.md

 Population Reporter

 ### Trigger
-A request for the population percentage within the language speakers.
+Organization request the Population reporter to export a report of world Population percentage within the language speakers in the descending order of population.

 ## MAIN SUCCESS SCENARIO
-1. Organization request a report of language speakers population percentage.
-2. Population Reporter extracts population of a language speakers.
-3. Population Reporter sort the population.
+1. Population reporter access the application.
+2. System extracts world Population percentage within the language speakers in the descending order of population. from the database.
-4. Population Reporter provides the report to the organization.
+3. System supplies the data to the Population Reporter.

 ## EXTENSIONS
 1. **If the language, percentage does not exist**: